invveritas/green_charging_emobility/README.md

 * 'metervalue': Not used
 * 'increment': The amount of energy transferred (in watt-hours) in the last 15 minutes (i.e. up to the 'timestamp' value)
 * 'timestamp': The time of measurement in UTC.

+## CO2 data format

+## Coding standards

+Please store notebooks in the `Notebooks` directory.

+Please store data in the `Data` directory.
+It will be ignored by git.
+The data files should be named:

+* CH 2020-2021.csv
+* metervalues_pseudonymized_2_neu.csv
+* metervalues_pseudonymized_1_neu.csv